Impact of the September 11 attacks on the entertainment industry: Cancelled films

 A Jackie Chan film called Nosebleed, about a window washer on the WTC who foils a terrorist plot, was due to start filming on September 11, 2001.
 Snopes questioned the suggestion that this was any kind of "narrow escape", pointing out the uncertain nature of film development and noting "it was almost certainly as part of a plan drawn up and abandoned long before September 2001".

 James Cameron planned to make a sequel to True Lies, but canceled the project after the attacks, saying that "terrorism is no longer something to be taken lightly".
+20th Century Fox Home Entertainment also scrapped plans to release the special two-disc collector's edition DVD of the original film after the attacks.

 There were plans to have a sequel to Forrest Gump, but after the attacks, Eric Roth, Robert Zemeckis, and Tom Hanks said that the story was no longer "relevant" and it felt "meaningless".

 Peter Berg had been set to direct heist film Truck 44 for Fox 2000 Pictures, which would have followed a group of FDNY firefighters who accidentally start a blaze in a ritzy Manhattan apartment building while robbing it, until Fox decided to shelve it in the wake of the attacks.
 In March 2002, Berg attempted to get the project restarted at Radar Pictures by rewriting it so it took place in Miami.

-Columbia Pictures had scheduled Tick Tock, an action thriller written by Anthony Bagarozzi and Charles Mondry to be directed by Stephen Norrington and star Jennifer Lopez, to start production in January 2002, however due to the plot which centered around an FBI agent investigating an amnesiac man and his connection to a serial bomber targeting shopping malls in Los Angeles during Christmas the movie was cancelled.
+Columbia Pictures had scheduled Tick Tock, an action thriller written by Anthony Bagarozzi and Charles Mondry to be directed by Stephen Norrington and star Jennifer Lopez, to start production in January 2002, however, due to the plot centering around an FBI agent investigating an amnesiac man and his connection to a serial bomber targeting shopping malls in Los Angeles during Christmas, the movie was cancelled.